megedsh/TransactionTaxCalculator/README.md

 The code functionality is very simple
 Input:
-- Enumerable transaction lines , which contains, Id, Tax rate, Tax code, Quantity, and line total.
+- Enumerable transaction lines , which contains: Id, Tax rate, Tax code, Quantity, and line total.
 - Global discounts (amount or percentage, not both)

 Output: